micmejia/bible-dump/NKJV/Numbers/Num 27.md

 So Moses did as the Lord commanded him.
 He took Joshua and set him before Eleazar the priest and before all the congregation.

 ###### 23
-And he laid his hands on him and [^e]inaugurated him, just as the Lord commanded by the hand of Moses. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Numbers 27:4 _withdrawn_ [^b]: Numbers 27:4 _inheritance_ [^c]: Numbers 27:13 Die and join your ancestors [^d]: Numbers 27:19 _commission_ [^e]: Numbers 27:23 _commissioned_
+And he laid his hands on him and [^e]inaugurated him, just as the Lord commanded by the hand of Moses.